Relationship tips for new parents

 Becoming a parent is probably one of the biggest changes to any relationship since you and your partner first got together.

 It is a period of transition as new dimensions are added to your relationship and your own individual lives.

-But is is important for all of you – including your new baby – that the relationship responsible for creating your little marvel remains strong, loving and secure.
+But it is important for all of you – including your new baby – that the relationship responsible for creating your little marvel remains strong, loving and secure.

-To help you do that we have pulled together our Relationship Tips for New Parents as a guide to keeping your relationship happy and healthy.
+To help first time parents do that we have pulled together our Relationship Tips for New Parents as a guide to keeping your relationship happy and healthy.

 Families come in all shapes and sizes.
 Whatever your family looks like, a new baby will mean change for everyone.